What is Radar (Spider/Web/Polar Bar) Chart?

 A Radar chart can come in handy during the appraisal and review process.

 HR managers can visualize employee performance data, based on rankings given by their respective seniors, on a single chart.
-This chart can also be used to plan employee training by grouping employees who lack a particular skill set (low in rank) and then designing suitable remedial procedures for the group.
+This chart (commonly know as the Employee Chart) can also be used to plan employee training by grouping employees who lack a particular skill set (low in rank) and then designing suitable remedial procedures for the group.

-Compare between two or more products over a range of characteristics using a Radar Chart.
+Compare between two or more products over a range of characteristics using a Spider Diagram.